gulan/ansiterm-flashcard/README.rst

 TLA+, and Python.
 The prime designates the after state of a variable.
 For example, x' = x, means that x was not changed. (y == 0, y' == y + 1, y' == 1) is true.
-Remember that each line is a predicate and the lines a joined by conjunction.
+Remember that each line is a predicate and the lines are joined by conjunctions.
 Python expressions are used only if they have no side-effects.
 The assignment statement is forbidden.